ultimate-pa/hanfor/documentation/docs/contribute/to_hanfor.md

 pip install -r requirements-dev.txt
 ```

+We use [python black](https://black.readthedocs.io/en/stable/) with the settings defined in `hanfor/pyproject.toml`.

 ### Frontend

 To prepare the client side JavaScript code development (and also some static assets),